Visa for Belgium

 To submit your visa application, you must make an appointment with the visa reception center VFS (www.vfsglobal.com/belgium/ethiopia/index.html or +251 960437204).
 New address: 1st Floor, Haimi Apartment Hotel Bole Sub City, 03 Woreda.

-Holders of Diplomatic or Service passports travelling for an official purpose remain welcome to file their application at the Belgian Embassy.
-Opening hours: Monday - Thursday 09:00 am - 12:00 am.
+Holders of Diplomatic or Service passports travelling for an official purpose and family members of EU citizens remain welcome to file their application at the Belgian Embassy.
+Opening hours: Monday - Thursday 09:00 am - 12:00 am, after appointment.

 Who can apply in Addis Ababa to travel to Belgium or Luxemburg: